-The aim of the Year 9 music program is to introduce a range of music activities that will enhance student skills and theoretical knowledge through performance, rehearsal and practice.
+Students participate in a range of music activities that enhance student skills and theoretical knowledge through performance, rehearsal, and practice processes.

-The course also provides students with an appropriate industry skill base and is good preparation for Year 10 and VCE music performance subjects.
+The course provides students with an appropriate industry skill base and is good preparation for Year 10 and VCE music performance subjects.

-- Learn to interpret, rehearse and perform solo and ensemble repertoire in a range of forms and styles - Demonstrate a developing personal voice and technical control, expression and stylistic understanding - Use general listening and specific aural skills to enhance their performances - Use knowledge of the elements of music, style and notation to compose, document and share their music - Aurally and visually analyse works and performances of different styles - Evaluate characteristics from different musical styles.
+- Interpret, rehearse, and perform solo and ensemble repertoire in a range of forms and styles - Demonstrate a developing personal voice and technical control, expression, and stylistic understanding - Use general listening and specific aural skills to enhance their performances - Use knowledge of the elements of music, style, and notation to compose, document and share their music - Aurally and visually analyse works and performances of different styles - Evaluate characteristics from different musical styles.

-Outdoor and Environmental Studies Photography
+Outdoor Education and Recreation Studies

-Year 9 Outdoor and Environmental Studies is scaffolded for students to be successful in VCE Outdoor and Environmental Studies.
+Year 9 Outdoor Education and Recreation Studies is scaffolded for students to be successful in VCE Outdoor and Environmental Studies.